If you’re a mechanic or a car repair enthusiast, then you’ve probably seen the P0440 code before. But what does it mean, and how can you fix it?

-- Check so the gas cap is tightened properly and that the sealing is fine.
+- Check that the gas cap is tightened properly and that the O-ring is fine.

 - Check the EVAP purge solenoid.
 Ensure the line is sealed when it is closed, and make sure it’s working by testing it with 12 volts and ground.

 - Check if the ECU is sending any signal to the EVAP purge solenoid.
-Find a more in-depth guide of how to do it here: P0445.
+See a more in-depth guide on how to do it here: P0445.

-- Pressurize the pipe going towards the fuel tank.
+- Pressurize the pipe going toward the fuel tank.
 Use an EVAP smoke machine to find the leak if you suspect that there is a leak.

-- If the system is sealed and the purge control solenoid works – Remove the trouble codes and let the customer try the car for a couple of days.
+- If the system is sealed and the purge control solenoid works, clear the trouble codes and let the customer drive the car for a couple of days.

 Yes.
 It’s perfectly safe to drive your car with the P0440 error code alone, for short time at least.
 This code is caused by the Evaporative Emission Control System (EVAP) not being fully sealed.
 Or, in simple words, a fuel tank or EVAP lines have a leak through which the gas vapors are venting out in the atmosphere.